-- (a) the financial report of the Group is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2014 and of its performance for the six months ended on that date; - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1.
+- a. the financial report of Chinalco Yunnan Copper Resources Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 31 December 2015 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.